Elena Gribelyuk

 Other

-Outside of TCS/math, I love classical music and playing the piano (my favorite composer is Rachmaninoff :)).
+Outside of TCS/math, I love classical music and playing the piano (my favorite composers are Chopin and Rachmaninoff :)).
 I also love to run, hike, and bake in my free time.